tmward/tmw-config/README.md

 since it's portable, similar to OpenBSD's default ksh, and smaller than bash.
 Configuration is stored in `.mkshrc`.
 All those configuration settings are portable, so they will work in a `.bashrc` as well.

+# License

+All non-configuration files (aka the little shell scripts I wrote) are licensed under the ISC license.
+A copy is provided at the root of the repository.